AlibabaCloudDocs/ram/intl.en-US/Security Settings/Overview of security settings.md

 -   **Virtual MFA devices**

     Time-based one-time cipher algorithm \(TOTP\) is a widely adopted multi-factor authentication protocol.
-Applications that support TOTP on devices such as mobile phones are called virtual MFA devices, for example, the Alibaba Cloud app and Google Authenticator.
+Applications that support TOTP on devices such as mobile phones are called virtual MFA devices.
+For example, both the Alibaba Cloud app and Google Authenticator are virtual MFA devices.
 If a user enables MFA, the user must enter the 6-digit verification code that is generated on the application when the user logs on to the Alibaba Cloud Management Console.
 This prevents unauthorized logon due to password theft.

 -   **U2F security keys**

-    Universal 2nd Factor \(U2F\) is a widely accepted multi-factor authentication protocol that is created by the [FIDO \(Fast Identity Online\) Alliance](https://fidoalliance.org).
+    Universal 2nd Factor \(U2F\) is a widely accepted multi-factor authentication protocol that is hosted by the [Fast Identity Online \(FIDO\) Alliance](https://fidoalliance.org).
 The protocol is used to provide an efficient and universal multi-factor authentication method.
-U2F security keys are a type of MFA device that supports the U2F protocol, such as Yubikey produced by Yubico.
-To use a U2F security key for authentication, a user can plug the key to a USB port on a computer and then tap the key to complete the logon process.
+A user can plug a U2F security key, such as YubiKey produced by Yubico, into a USB port on your computer.
+Then, the user can complete multi-factor authentication by tapping the button on the key when the user logs on to the Alibaba Cloud Management Console.

 **Usage notes**

-If MFA is enabled for a user, the user must perform the following operations when the user logs on to the Alibaba Cloud Management Console:
+If MFA is enabled for a user, the user must perform the following steps when the user logs on to the Alibaba Cloud Management Console:

 1. Enter the username and password of the RAM user.
-2. Enter the verification code that is generated by the virtual MFA device or pass the U2F authentication.
+2. Enter the verification code that is generated by the virtual MFA device.
+Alternatively, pass the U2F authentication.

 For more information, see [Enable an MFA device for an Alibaba Cloud account](/intl.en-US/Security Settings/Multi-factor authentication/Enable an MFA device for an Alibaba Cloud account.md) and [Enable an MFA device for a RAM user](/intl.en-US/Security Settings/Multi-factor authentication/Enable an MFA device for a RAM user.md).